How Can I Vote

 During a by-election, Elections Nova Scotia advertises within the province to alert friends and relatives to advise eligible members of the Canadian Forces to apply for a write-in ballot after an election is called and the key dates for applying and returning their ballot.

 For voting purposes, if the serving member of the Canadian Forces has lived in Nova Scotia at least six months and intends to return at the end of their duty, their residence is their current Nova Scotia address or failing that, the place they declared in their Canadian Forces Statement of Ordinary Residence.
 The mailing address for the purpose of receiving a write-in ballot kit is the address of the ship or base where the elector is posted.

-12. Incarcerated Nova Scotia electors Inside and Outside Nova Scotia
+Incarcerated Nova Scotian Electors Inside and Outside Nova Scotia

-Immediately following the election call, Elections Nova Scotia provides liaison officers at each provincial and federal correctional facility with brochures and write-In ballot application forms to distribute to eligible electors held in the facility.
+Once an election is called, Elections Nova Scotia provides liaison officers at each provincial and federal correctional facility with brochures and write-in ballot application forms to distribute to eligible electors held in the facility.